juliangehring/Bootstrap.jl/README.md

 are listed in the documentation for further reading.

+## Contributions and Feedback

+Contributions of any kind are very welcome.
+Please feel free to open pull requests or issues if you have suggestions for changes, ideas or questions.

 ## Frequently Asked Questions

 - Does it have anything to do with twitter themes, webpage frameworks,